 Activities associated with project construction pose a low risk to fish habitat.
-Because of this low level of risk, Operational Statements (OS) developed by the Fisheries and Oceans Canada will be applied to modify construction of overhead lines, temporary stream crossings, and dry open cut stream crossings (Appendix E).
+Because of this low level of risk, Operational Statements (OS) developed by the Fisheries and Oceans Canada will be applied to modify construction of overhead lines, temporary stream crossings, ice bridges and snow fills, and dry open cut stream crossings (Appendix E).
 In addition to Fisheries and Oceans Canada OS requirements, Contractors will implement setbacks and buffers as indicated on Site-specific information the Map Sheets Section 7.0.